Regulation D1: Assessment

 12.2 Consequences of Reassessment

-12.2.1 Students who pass a module they have previously failed will receive a mark that is capped at the pass mark for that module, irrespective of the actual mark achieved.
+12.2.1 Students who pass a module they have previously failed will have the mark for any reassessed components capped at the pass mark, irrespective of the actual mark achieved.
+(This applies from 2024-25 - previously marks were capped at the pass mark for the module).

 12.2.2 Students who are allowed a further assessment opportunity as a first attempt, usually as a result of valid exceptional circumstances, will not have their mark capped.